Official websites use .gov

-Potential applicants to this U.S. Food and Drug Administration (FDA) Center for Tobacco Products (CTP)–supported Notice of Funding Opportunity (NOFO) (RFA-OD-25-008) are strongly encouraged to consult with the NIH Scientific/Research Contact(s) listed in the NOFO to confirm that their research ideas are responsive to at least one of the High-Priority Research Topics outlined in the NOFO and to CTP’s regulatory authority.
-Only research that is within the regulatory authority of FDA CTP and that clearly addresses a High-Priority Research Topic will be considered for funding.
+Potential applicants to this Notice of Funding Opportunity (NOFO), RFA-OD-25-008, supported by the Food and Drug Administration (FDA) Center for Tobacco Products (CTP), are strongly encouraged to consult with the NIH Scientific/Research Contact(s) listed in the NOFO to confirm that their proposed research is responsive to one or more of the High-Priority Research Topics outlined in the NOFO, as well as to the regulatory authority of FDA CTP.
+Only research that is within the regulatory authority of FDA CTP and clearly addresses at least one bulleted subtopic under a High-Priority Research Topic will be considered for funding.

-Questions and examples provided on this webpage are for illustrative purposes only and should not be viewed as definitive or comprehensive.
-The following FAQs may be updated, or new ones added, periodically.
-Take note of the date of last update (bottom of page) and revisit this page for potential updates.
+The Frequently Asked Questions (FAQs) and examples provided below are for illustrative purposes only and should not be viewed as definitive or comprehensive.
+The following FAQs may be updated or expanded periodically.
+Note the date of the last update and revisit this document for potential updates.

 General Information